Javivi-MR/Synthetic-Data-Generator/README.md

 - **requirements.txt**: Contains the list of required packages for the application.
 - **README.md**: Contains the documentation for the application.
 - **LICENSE**: Contains the license information for the application.
+- **TFG_documentation.pdf**: Contains the documentation for the Bachelor's Degree Final Project.

 # Installation
 If you want to just test the application, without going through the installation process, a web version is available <a href="https://syntheticdatagen1.azurewebsites.net/">Here</a>.
 However, please note that this deployed version has limited resources.
 It is best suited for testing with smaller datasets, such as those with a few rows and columns.
 For example, the Iris dataset (5 columns and 150 rows) works well.
 This limitation ensures that the application remains responsive and accessible to all users.